rpearce/increment-time-of-day/README.md

 increment-time-of-day
 ==============

-Need an array of times for every hour of the day at certain increments?
+Need an array or HTML of times for every hour of the day at certain increments?
 Here you go.

 # Usage